NiHoel/Anno1800SavegameVisualizer/README.md

 6. If you have some basic coding skills in Python, you can open savegame_inspector.ipynb to further explore a savegame.

 ## Troubleshooting
-#### The preview does not updated and the button to open Anno Designer does nothing
+#### The preview does not update and the button to open Anno Designer does nothing
 Close all instances of Anno Designer (use the task manager) and restart the software.

 #### Error displaying widget
 ![Error displaying widget](imgs/error_display_widget.png)

 That is normal when you open the software.
 Run the software as usual and the user interface will appear.

 #### Code expanded
 ![Code expanded](imgs/code_expanded.png)

-If you have opened one of the two blocks depicted above.
-Click on the blue bar on the left to collapse it.
+If you have opened one of the two blocks depicted above: Click on the blue bar on the left to collapse it.
 Make sure you didn't change anything there by accident.
 If strange things happen afterwards, re-download the software

 #### Error in the status bar
 Contact me if you fail to understand or resolve the error displayed there.
-To help me solving the issue, open the log console and copy its content.
+To help me solve the issue, open the log console and copy its content.

 ![Open log console](imgs/show_log_console.png)

 ## Contact and Feedback